alexKleider/phInfo/README.md

-The next script contains two install commands, one of which is expected to fail with a message along the lines of "E: Package 'libmysqlclient-dev' has no installation candidate".
-If you are curious, edit the file and read the comments; otherwise just procede.
+The next script contains two install commands, one of which is expected to fail with a message along the lines of "E: Package 'default-libmysqlclient-dev' or 'libmysqlclient-dev' has no installation candidate".
+(If you are curious, edit the file and read the comments; otherwise just procede.)
 Expect the script to take a long time (so be patient!)

         cd phInfo